Arthys86/website/research.md

   <div class="two-col-text">
     <p>
-      We develop haptic interfaces that help VR and AR users to feel touch in the virtual world.
+      We develop haptic interfaces that help VR and AR users to feel the touch in the virtual world.
 Unlike commercial ones, our devices are no longer heavy or bulky, making users feel loaded or restricted.
-Instead, they can be soft, thin, lightweight, wearable and unobtrusive.
-      Using wireless communication technologies such as Bluetooth Low Energy (BLE), stimulation can be triggered anywhere on the hand by simply clicking a button on the mobile phone, or synchronized with the VR system when collisions are detected.
-In the future, we will continue making the interface more comfortable through advanced materials and system integration strategies.
+Instead, they can be made soft, thin, light-weighted, wearable and unobtrusive when using.
+Using wireless communication techs like Bluetooth Low Energy (BLE), stimulation could be triggered on anywhere of the hand by simply clicking a button on the mobile phone, or just be synchronized with the VR when collisions detected.
+In the future, we keep trying to make the interface more comfortable by using advanced materials and system integration strategies.
     </p>
   </div>
 </div>

-<h2 class="research-section-title">Implantable bioelectronics</h2>
+<h2>Implantable bioelectronics</h2>

 <div class="two-col">
   <div class="two-col-media">